xitrum-framework/xitrum/doc/sphinx/dev.rst

 ----------

 1. Run ``sbt run``
-2. In Eclipse, try editing a Scala file, and save
+2. In Eclipse, try editing a Scala file, then save it

 The Scala plugin for Eclipse will automatically recompile the file.
 And JRebel will automatically reload the generated .class files.